andresteingress/andresteingress.github.io/_posts/2014-01-31-grails-audit-logging.md

 auditLog.truncateLength = null   // maximum length for property values after String conversion
 ```

-The `auditLog.disabled` switch is global to turn off audit logging completely.
-If it is `false` an additional step is needed to enable audit logging for a domain class:
+The `auditLog.disabled` switch is global one to turn off audit logging for the entire application.
+If it is `false` an additional step is needed to enable audit logging for a particular domain class:

 ```groovy
 class Person {